JuliaCI/PackageEvaluator.jl/README.md

 ## Using Vagrant and PackageEvaluator

 * [Vagrant](https://www.vagrantup.com/) is a tool for creating and managing virtual machines.
-* The configuration of the virtual machine, including the operating system use, live in the [`Vagrantfile`](https://github.com/IainNZ/PackageEvaluator.jl/blob/master/scripts/Vagrantfile).
+* The configuration of the virtual machine, including the operating system to use, live in the [`Vagrantfile`](https://github.com/IainNZ/PackageEvaluator.jl/blob/master/scripts/Vagrantfile).
 * When the virtual machine(s) are launched with `vagrant up`, a *provisioning script* called [`setup.sh`](https://github.com/IainNZ/PackageEvaluator.jl/blob/master/scripts/setup.sh) is run.
 * This script takes two arguments: the first is the version of Julia to use, and the second is the subset of packages to run.
 * The arguments are determined by the configurations in the `Vagrantfile`.
 In particular: